xin-huang/dadi-cli/README.md

 ### Terraform cloud computing for dadi-cli

 The dadi-cli GitHub source code comes with a folder called `terraform`, which containes scripts users can use to launch Amazon Web Services (AWS) Elastic Clompute Cloud (EC2) instances to remotely run dadi-cli and `Work Queue`.
 Users will need to install [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-If users have not already signed up for AWS and gotten an access key ID and secret access key, more infor can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html).
+If users have not already signed up for AWS and gotten an access key ID and secret access key, more information can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html).

 Users will need to create an SSH Key to connect Terraform:
 ```bash
 ssh-keygen -f ssh-key
 ```
-Which will create a privet SSH Key file "ssh-key" and a public SSH Key file "ssh-key.pub".
+The above command will create a private SSH Key file "ssh-key" and a public SSH Key file "ssh-key.pub".
 Users will need to edit the "dadi.auto.tfvars" to setup Terraform to connect to AWS and run dadi-cli and work queue.

 For AWS, users need to choose the [instance_type](https://aws.amazon.com/ec2/instance-types/), the region, and the contente of the public SSH Key file.